 - Support TRAs to become more self-sufficient by signposting them to relevant training and fundraising opportunities

-- Support TRAs to resolve wider community issues through a “What Sits Local” or resolution meetings with Resident Services
+- Support TRAs to resolve wider community issues through a “What Sits Local” process or resolution meetings with Resident Services

 - Work with individual TRAs, at their request, to set up Facebook or an online presence to aid communication and reduce communication costs